Proverbs 13

 Righteous living creates generational blessing, but the wealth of sinners does not endure.

-22 A good man leaves an inheritance to his children’s children, but the wealth of the sinner is stored for the righteous.
+22 A good man leaves an inheritance to his children’s children, but the sinner’s wealth is passed to the righteous.

 Proverbs 13:23